santhoshgits/SiteDesign/README.md

 ## Instruction to install CRD
 The algorithm has been implemented in Python-3.9 (Anaconda distribution).
 It is therefore recommended to install the same version of python in your system to run our code.

-Once Python-3.9 is installed, we then have to install additional libraries such as Numba and NumPy.
+Once Python-3.9 is installed, we then have to install many additional libraries such as Numba, Tensorflow, AutoDock and NumPy.
 To enable easy installation, A YAML file called environment.yml is provided which will invoke a seprate environments to run CRD safely.

 ****
 **Use the below command to create environments**